Arseni10Lk/Planar-Quadrotor/README.md

 \end{bmatrix}
 $$

-### System Linearization for the Extended Kalman Filter
-The Extended Kalman Filter requires a local linear approximation of the nonlinear dynamics to propagate uncertainty (covariance).
-This is achieved by computing the Jacobian matrices of the system equations with respect to the state and measurement variables.

-**Nonlinear Process Function**
+## Non-linear perfect conditions simulation

-The true dynamics are governed by:
+Based on the three initial equations, the true dynamics are governed by:

 $$
 \begin{aligned}